Congenital syphilis is easily preventable with a simple treatment of antibiotics but can only be prescribed if we know which women need it.

 MedAccess helped bring the price of SD Biosensor’s dual test closer to that of existing HIV single tests by providing a volume guarantee to SD Biosensor.
 The lower price makes dual tests a more cost-effective option for many countries.
 With the same diagnostic budget, women can be tested for both HIV and syphilis at the same time, with the same device.

 SD Biosensor was the third WHO-prequalified supplier to enter the dual test market in LMICs.
-This encourages competition and strengthens supply security by providing greater choice to countries looking to procure. these impacts on the wider market will help ensure that changes catalysed by the guarantee are embedded in the health system and provide long-term benefit beyond the boundaries of our agreement.
+This encourages competition and strengthens supply security by providing greater choice to countries looking to procure.
+We hope these impacts on the wider market will help ensure that changes catalysed by the guarantee are embedded in the health system and provide long-term benefit beyond the boundaries of our agreement.

 Other challenges remain, including logistical barriers that affect attendance at antenatal clinics and limited supply of antibiotic treatment, but ensuring that dual tests are available when needed is a crucial step in ensuring healthy mothers and babies.